michael-maltsev/technion-ug-info-fetcher/README.md

 Inspired by [ug-data](https://github.com/elazarg/ug-data), but also fetches the course schedule information.

+> [!NOTE]
+> Starting with the Winter 2024-2025 semester, the Technion moved to a new scheduling system based on SAP.
+A new script was created to fetch and parse this data: [technion-sap-info-fetcher](https://github.com/michael-maltsev/technion-sap-info-fetcher).

 ## Usage

 For Windows, you can use [PHP for Windows](https://windows.php.net/download/) in command-line mode.